canonical/netbox/docs/configuration/optional-settings.md

 ## SENTRY_TAGS

-An optional dictionary of tags to apply to Sentry error reports. `SENTRY_ENABLED` must be True for this parameter to take effect.
+An optional dictionary of tag names and values to apply to Sentry error reports. `SENTRY_ENABLED` must be True for this parameter to take effect.
 For example:

 ```
 SENTRY_TAGS = {